top of page

 An award winning artist, Zeek Taylor has been the subject of many one-man-exhibits

-His work has been displayed on five occasions in the Arkansas Arts Center, three times in the prestigious Delta Exhibition and two times in the International Toys Designed by Artists Exhibition.
+His work has been displayed on five occasions in the Arkansas Arts Center, three times in the prestigious Delta Exhibition, and two times in the International Toys Designed by Artists Exhibition.
 Zeek has earned several "Best of Show" awards.
-His work is available in the museum store at the Crystal Bridges Museum of American Art in Bentonville, AR.

 A storyteller and writer, he has performed twice on the National Public Radio show "Tales from the South," and his stories were heard by more than 130 million listeners worldwide.
 A StoryCorps interview with Zeek is on file in the Library of Congress.
 A segment of the interview aired on NPR's Morning Edition and was heard by 50 million listeners.
 He gave a TedX talk in Bentonville, AR, and is the author of three published books: Chimps Having Fun, Out of the Delta," and Out of the Delta II.
 He is co-producer and co-host of Homegrown Tales, a live storytelling shows that is replayed online by Kfresh productions.
 Zeek lives and maintains a studio in Eureka Springs, Arkansas.